Meyers Leonard: Milwaukee Bucks (2023)

 On February 22, 2023, Leonard signed a 10-day contract with the Milwaukee Bucks.
 On March 4, he signed a second 10-day contract with the Bucks.
 On March 14, Leonard signed a contract to stay on the team for the rest of the season.

 On March 2, 2025, Leonard announced his retirement from professional basketball.

+Legacy

+Leonard has at times been regarded as having the highest career three point shot field goal percentage among players listed at or taller.
+While Dirk Nowitzki has the highest number of made three point shots by a player listed at or taller with 1,982 made, Nowitski's career percentage is only 38%.
+Meanwhile, Leonard had a career percentage over 39%, which was described as the highest by players officially listed at 7 ft.